-The outer wheel of the LifeSpan wheel contains key six values.
-The Gold Coast Suicide Prevention CAP recognises key outcomes for each of these values, recognising that that are the foundations that support successful implementation of the Plan.
+The outer wheel of the LifeSpan wheel contains key six key values.
+The Gold Coast Suicide Prevention CAP recognises key outcomes for each of these values, recognising that they are the foundations that support successful implementation of the CAP.

-Data driven decision making

-Better picture of how we are responding, what's working and what's not

-Workforce information and development

-Consensus on miniumum training requirements for different industries/levels of workforce

-• A capable, responsive, confident, compasssionate workforce

-Lived Experience at every level

-•Incusion of lived experience at every level from individual throught to policy and throughout the project cycle from planning to evaluation

-Cultural governance and inclusion

-Culturally safe services for everyone

-· Groups impacted will be involved in decision making

-Community engagement

-- •Community voice is heard and included - All diverse members coming along on the journe with us and empowered

-Local ownership and adaptation

-- Motivated individuals and sustainable momentum - Agreed community resonse responding to changing needs (i.e. a Community Action Plan)
+Data driven decision making Better picture of how we are responding, what's working and what's not Workforce information and development Consensus on miniumum training requirements for different industries/levels of workforce A capable, responsive, confident, compasssionate workforce Lived Experience at every level Incusion of lived experience at every level from individual throught to policy and throughout the project cycle from planning to evaluation Cultural governance and inclusion Culturally safe services for everyoneGroups impacted will be involved in decision making Community engagement Community voice is heard and included All diverse members coming along on the journe with us and empowered Local ownership and adaptation Motivated individuals and sustainable momentum Agreed community resonse responding to changing needs (i.e. a Community Action Plan)

+How will implementation and progress of the CAP be monitored?

+A suicide prevention implementation group will be formed to lead actions prioritised as part of the Gold Coast Joint Regional Plan.
+This implementation group will also provide oversight of the Gold Coast Suicide Prevention CAP and will report progress to the JRP Strategic Oversight Committee.
+Progress of the CAP will also be included in the broader JRP annual progress report to community.